mebobby2/aimlcoder/README.md

 * bash Miniconda3-latest-MacOSX-x86_64.sh
 * You may need to restart your terminal

+### Mac M1 Architectures
+Follow instructions in InstallTensorFlow.md

+Then use Conda environment 'my_tf_env'

 ### Create a conda environment
 * conda create --name tf python=3.9
 * conda activate tf